 You Can Now Submit and Listen to Podcasts on Pandora Podcasts

-In November 2019, Pandora rolled out one of their most exciting updates available to all users.
-Now anyone can submit a podcast and listen to podcasts on Pandora’s website and mobile apps, as well as their new desktop app for Windows and Mac users.
+In November 2019, Pandora rolled out one of their most exciting updates available to all users: a Pandora podcast submission process.
+Now anyone can submit a podcast to Pandora and listen to their favorite shows on Pandora’s website and mobile apps, as well as their new desktop app for Windows and Mac users.

 Since launching last year, Pandora’s rich catalog of podcasts has increased over 5x to now boast thousands of shows and over 600,000 episodes across a broad range of genres including Daily News, Comedy, True Crime, Sports & Recreation, Music, Fiction & Drama, and many others.– Pandora Blog